AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/capture-http-traffic.md

 ```csharp
 App.ProxyService.AssertNoErrorCodes();
 ```
-You can access the proxy through the Bellatrix **App** service.
+You can access the proxy through the BELLATRIX **App** service.
 The proxy service includes several useful assert methods.
 The first one asserts that no error codes are present in the requests.
 This way we can catch problems with not loaded images or CSS files.
 ```csharp
 App.ProxyService.AssertNoLargeImagesRequested();
 ```